Joplin COVID-19 numbers steady

 Last week, the City Council moved from Step 2 to Step 3 in the Joplin Response and Recovery Plan enacted about a year ago to deal with COVID-19.
 That effort lifted occupancy limits in businesses except for mass gatherings.
 The step did allow places that host mass gatherings to resume for up to 250 people but it does not remove the obligation for places such as restaurants, businesses, gyms, pools and personal services such as barbers and beauticians, nail salons and massage therapists.

-Mayor Ryan Stanley said Monday the council will take up a discussion on further action regarding those requirements at a meeting next Monday.
+Mayor Ryan Stanley said Monday the council will take up a discussion on further action regarding those requirements at the May 3 meeting.

 Commented